Essential Tremor vs Parkinson’s: What's the Difference?

-One of the symptoms of PD is micrographia, or very small handwriting.
+Another symptom of PD is micrographia, or very small handwriting.
 In ET, a person’s handwriting generally gets large and tremulous.3

-Both ET and PD are movement disorders, and sometimes they can be mistaken for each other.
+Both ET and PD are movement disorders and sometimes they can be mistaken for each other.
 However, there are many differences between the two conditions, and proper and early diagnosis is important for receiving the right treatment and support.